dd-center/obs-streamlink/README.md

 - Support all Streamlink options so it's able to meet all your needs.

 - Lowest performance consumption as it uses only OBS core modules.
 It will use **NO MORE THAN 10% of CPU** when playing.
-(Plugin + OBS)
+(Plugin + OBS, on a Ryzen 5900HS)

+- Custom Streamlink arguments to match your requirements!

 ## 🔔 Requirements